commonkestrel/image_search/README.md

 image_search = "0.2"
 tokio = { version = "1", features = ["full"] }
 ```
-It is called like so
+It can be used like this:
 ```rust
 extern crate tokio;
 extern crate image_search;